patelkeyuri2012/CrudOperation/README.md

-# CrudOperation | Java Collection class and JDBC class
+# CrudOperation | Java Collection class and JDBC
 - CREATE, READ, UPDATE, DELETE
 - CRUD are the four basic operations of persistent storage.
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.